Privacy Policy

 • Biometric liveness data is processed in isolation and deleted according to the configured retention policy.

-• The processor relationship for operator operational data is governed through contract and the applicable data processing agreement, including subprocessors and security commitments.
+• The processor relationship for customer operational data is governed through contract and the applicable data processing agreement, including subprocessors and security commitments.

 Where applicable, you may exercise rights of access, rectification, erasure, objection, restriction, and portability.
 You may withdraw the consent given for biometric processing at any time, without affecting the lawfulness of prior processing.

 If the request relates to traveler data collected through Vico, the primary route should be the rental company as data controller.
-Zentia Labs will assist the operator in its processor role where applicable.
+Nevertheless, data subjects may also direct their requests subsidiarily to Zentia Labs; in that case we will forward the request to the customer without undue delay and assist with its resolution in our role as data processor.

-• Requests about operator accounts, billing, support, or use of our websites: contact us at privacy@virtual-counter.com.
+• Requests about customer accounts, billing, support, or use of our websites: contact us at privacy@virtual-counter.com.

 • Requests about check-in data, KYC, contract, or damage data as a traveler: contact the rental company where you completed check-in first.